They are the old VHS tapes that brought movies into people’s homes and now can be found selling online for a tidy sum.

-“We do have inquiries all the time for VHS tapes, mainly for well-known TV and movie series like Star Trek, Star Wars and Battlestar Galactica,” she said.
+“We do have enquiries all the time for VHS tapes, mainly for well-known TV and movie series like Star Trek, Star Wars and Battlestar Galactica,” she said.

-In recent weeks Ms Nankervis had received a number of inquiries from people about old Disney VHS tapes after social media posts about their value began circulating.
+In recent weeks Ms Nankervis had received a number of enquiries from people about old Disney VHS tapes after social media posts about their value began circulating.